All Videos

 How To Videos

-This video is part of the Lens on Climate Change curriculum.
-Watch this video to learn how to capture sound well as you record stories for your film.
+This video is part of the Lens on Climate Change curriculum and teaches how to capture sound well as you record stories for your film.

 How To Videos